lifeitech/lifeitech.github.io/_posts/2022-01-06-build-a-static-website.md

 ### Using a custom domain name
 You can use your own domain name by putting the domain name in a file named `CNAME` in your repository.

 In addition, you need to tell your DNS provider to redirect your domain to GitHub servers.
 You DNS provider is usually the same as your domain provider, e.g. NameCheap, GoDaddy or Google Domains.
 After all, they don't know where you intent to host your website, being it AWS, Google Cloud, your own machine or GitHub.
 You have to tell them this information.
-To do so, login on your domain provider's website and create a `A` resource record, adding IP addresses for GitHub Pages.
+To do so, login on your domain provider's website and create an `A` resource record, adding IP addresses for GitHub Pages.
 ```
 185.199.108.153
 185.199.109.153